The transfer of function (TOF) provisions deal with the right

 identify employees who would be offered transfer of function;

 offers may be in actual order or inverse order of retention

 standing, depending on the nature of the transfer of function.

 The Office of Personnel Management has published two handbooks which provide an in depth discussion of all aspects of the reduction in force and transfer of function process.
 One handbook provides Guidance, and the other describes Required Procedures.
-For definitive guidance on any aspect of reduction in force, see the OPM Handbooks.
+For definitive guidance on any aspect of reduction in force, see OPM's RIF Resources Portal.